the difference is clear

 How do I know if I need orthognathic surgery?

-At your initial exam, Dr. Bailey or Dr. Orchin will examine you and your diagnostic records and health history to determine if orthognathic surgery is needed as part of your treatment.
+At your initial exam, Dr. Murphy will examine you and your diagnostic records and health history to determine if orthognathic surgery is needed as part of your treatment.
 Depending on the severity of your case and the alignment of your jaw, you may or may not need surgery.
 All options will be presented and thoroughly discussed.

 How does orthognathic surgery work?

-We will place braces and work toward moving the teeth to the position we and the oral surgeon have determined is optimal for the best surgical outcome.
+We will use Invisalign or braces to move the teeth to the position we and the oral surgeon have determined is optimal for the best surgical outcome.
 An oral and maxillofacial surgeon will then perform your orthognathic surgery in a hospital.

 After your jaw has healed (typically in 5-6 weeks), we will begin once again to “fine-tune” your bite.
 You will continue to wear braces, and most braces are removed within six to 12 months following surgery.
 After your braces are removed, you will wear a retainer to help maintain your new smile.